jmks/string_kata_plugin/README.md

 - Remember to solve things as simply as possible so that you force yourself to write tests you did not think about.
 - Remember to refactor after each passing test.

+### Step 2: handle an unknown amount of numbers

+Allow the add() method to handle an unknown amount of numbers.

 ## Installation

 ...